satellitecomponent/Neurite/README.md

 ## Future of Neurite

 ### [Neurite](https://satellitecomponent.github.io/Neurite/) is a recursive environment for generating ideas.
 As we are in the middle of a rapid acceleration in AI development, new tools to visualize and organize information are ever more necessary.
-The project is an experimental atempt to navigate this emergent technological landscape.
+The project is an experimental attempt to navigate this emergent technological landscape.

 🚧